OpenACC Extensions in Flang¶

 default(none) did not impose a data-clause requirement on scalar variables.

-the pre-3.2 behavior: scalar variables referenced inside a default(none)
+By default, Flang uses the pre-3.2 behavior: scalar variables referenced inside

-compute region without an explicit data clause do not produce an error.
+a default(none) compute region without an explicit data clause do not produce

-Instead, Flang infers implicit data attributes for those scalars via the same
+an error.
+Instead, Flang infers implicit data attributes for those scalars via

 Array variables always require an explicit data clause under default(none)